Elimination Diet Protocol for Dogs: The Complete UK Guide

 Long-Term Management After Diagnosis

-If the elimination trial successfully identifies one or more triggers, long-term management is conceptually simple: avoid the triggers permanently.
-In practice, that means:
+Once the trial identifies the trigger(s), long-term management is conceptually simple: avoid them permanently.
+In practice:

-• A long-term commercial diet that genuinely excludes the trigger(s).
-This may be one of the limited-ingredient diets used in the trial, a different LID, or a hydrolysed Rx diet kept on long-term
+- A long-term commercial diet that genuinely excludes the trigger(s) — an LID, a different LID, or a hydrolysed Rx kept on long-term.

-• A treat strategy that fits the diet.
-Single-ingredient freeze-dried treats matching the safe protein, or kibble pieces of the safe diet used as training rewards
+- A treat strategy that fits the diet — single-ingredient freeze-dried treats matching the safe protein, or kibble pieces of the safe diet as training rewards.

-Most dogs that successfully complete an elimination trial and stick to a clean long-term diet remain symptom-free, though occasional flares from hidden exposure or new sensitivities developing over time are reported.
+Most dogs on a clean long-term diet remain symptom-free, though occasional flares from hidden exposure or new sensitivities over time are reported.

 Honest Take

-The elimination diet is the part of food-allergy work that owners most often underestimate.
-The mechanics aren't complicated — feed one thing, watch what happens, reintroduce one thing at a time — but the discipline required for 8–12 weeks of strict adherence in a real UK household with kids, family visits, dog walkers, and a Cockapoo who can find a dropped chip from across the room is significant.
+The elimination diet is the part of food-allergy work owners most often underestimate.
+The mechanics are simple — feed one thing, watch, reintroduce one at a time — but 8–12 weeks of strict adherence in a real UK household with kids, family visits, dog walkers, and a Cockapoo who can find a dropped chip from across the room is genuinely hard.

-When my vet ran our Cockapoo's first elimination trial, the failure point at week 5 was a flavoured Bravecto chewable I hadn't thought to flag.
-The vet had warned me about heartworm preventatives — which we don't use — but didn't get specific about flea/tick treatments because she assumed I'd connect the dots.
-I didn't.
-Two weeks later, after switching to a spot-on, the inflammation cleared and the trial actually started working from there.
-The protocol is sound; the thing that breaks it is how easy it is to miss one channel of allergen exposure.
+When my vet ran our Cockapoo's first trial, the failure point at week 5 was a flavoured Bravecto chewable I hadn't thought to flag.
+Two weeks after switching to a spot-on, the inflammation cleared and the trial actually started working.
+The protocol is sound; what breaks it is missing one channel of allergen exposure.

-If you're starting an elimination trial: take the prep week seriously, brief everyone, and expect to find one or two exposure routes you hadn't thought of.
-The trial is doing real diagnostic work — give it the conditions to actually work.
+Take the prep week seriously, brief everyone, expect to find one or two exposure routes you hadn't thought of.

 Sources & Further Reading